 The magical Instant Pot does it again.
 First of all—we must stop thinking of turkey breast but once a year.
+So many of us just cook turkey on Thanksgiving, and ignore this meat for the rest of the year.
 We buy sliced turkey at the deli for sandwiches all the time, don’t we?
 Well, if you are a turkey family, why not start off with a lovely turkey and gravy dinner any time there is a chill in the air, and then have homemade roasted turkey to slice all week long for sandwiches?
 When I do this, I feel like a full-fledged provider.

 You probably know by now that the Instant Pot has many functions, but my two favorites, especially in combination, are the sauté function and the pressure cooker.
 One of the best reasons to get an Instant Pot—or multi-function cooker, to use the generic term for this device—is that you can sauté in the pot, which you cannot do in the majority of slow cookers.